Tammun: History

-Biblical scholar van de Velde suggested in 1854 that Tammun was the Biblical town of Tabbath in Ephraim; however, Tabbath is now identified with a site in Jordan.
-The town's name derives from the Arabic word tammen, meaning "quiet".

-Ottoman era
+Ottoman period

 Tammun's modern history dates from the 15th century.
-The town was founded by a group of Bedouins from the Arabian Peninsula seeking to find a safe location in Palestine with a view of other nearby localities.
+The village was founded by a group of people from the Arabian Peninsula seeking to find a safe location in Palestine with a view of other nearby localities.
 In 1596 it appeared in the Ottoman tax registers as "Tammun", in the nahiya of Jabal Sami in the liwa of Nablus.
 It had a population of 15 households and 3 bachelors, all Muslim.
 The villagers paid a fixed tax rate of 33.3% on wheat, barley, summer crops, olive trees, occasional revenues, goats and beehives; a total of 5,450 akçe.

-Over the past four centuries, Arabs from the towns of Kafr Qaddum and Halhul have settled in the town.
+Over the past four centuries, people from the towns of Kafr Qaddum and Halhul have settled in the village.
+A small portion of the residents came from Egypt.